Jenni Olson

 Jenni Olson (born October 6, 1962) is a writer, archivist, historian, consultant, and non-fiction filmmaker based in Berkeley, California.
 She co-founded the pioneering LGBT website PlanetOut.com.
 Her two feature-length essay films — The Joy of Life (2005) and The Royal Road (2015) — premiered at the Sundance Film Festival.
-Her work as an experimental filmmaker and her expansive personal collection of LGBTQ film prints and memorabilia were acquired in April 2020 by the Harvard Film Archive, and her reflection on the last 30 years of LGBT film history, in The Oxford Handbook of Queer Cinema, is forthcoming from Oxford University Press in 2021.
+Her work as an experimental filmmaker and her expansive personal collection of LGBTQ film prints and memorabilia were acquired in April 2020 by the Harvard Film Archive, and her reflection on the last 30 years of LGBT film history was published as a chapter in The Oxford Handbook of Queer Cinema from Oxford University Press in 2021.
 In 2020, she was named to the Out Magazine Out 100 list.
 In 2021, she was recognized with the prestigious Special TEDDY Award at the Berlin Film Festival.
 She also campaigned to have a barrier erected on the Golden Gate Bridge to prevent suicides.